 - How they think respite services could be improved.

 Engagement activity took place from December 2016 until the end of February 2017.
 This included discussion groups and questionnaires.
 The aim was to ensure that people with learning disabilities, their families and carers are influential in the development of appropriate services to meet their needs now and into the future.

 To ensure that people with learning disabilities and complex needs can have their say, the CCGs are working in partnership with Inclusion North, a not-for-profit organisation that promotes the inclusion of people with learning disabilities, their families and carers.

 A questionnaire was developed for families and carers that could be completed online or if preferred, downloaded, printed and returned to the FREEPOST address on the questionnaire (no stamp required).
-Alternatively, printed copies were available on request using the contact details below.
+Alternatively, printed copies were available on request.

 The engagement activity helped to inform the development of a number of possible ‘scenarios’ for the provision of health respite services for people with learning disabilities in the future.
 These scenarios will be ideas on how learning disability respite services could be further developed or delivered differently to best meet the needs of the local population.

 It is important to note that there were no fundamental changes to the type of respite services available for people with learning disabilities while the review was conducted.
 Following the review, scenarios that are developed that are viable and sustainable in the longer term may be taken forward as proposals for change to improve respite services.